vfssantos/unified_theory/The_Golden_Selection/Part_I_Structure/00_overview.md

 This part establishes *what* structure reality must have.
 Part II asks *where* it comes from:

+1. What higher-dimensional lattice produces the H₃ quasicrystal upon projection?
+   - **Answer**: D₆ (6D) — the minimal crystallographic lattice for H₃ quasicrystals.
-1. How does this quasicrystalline structure connect to known physics (gauge fields, particles)?
+2. How does this quasicrystalline structure connect to known physics (gauge fields, particles)?
-2. What higher-dimensional geometry produces the H₃ quasicrystal upon projection?
-3. Are there nearby local maxima of Topological Complexity, and what would they correspond to physically?
+   - **Answer**: The D₆ lattice contains all required subalgebras (A₂, D₄, A₃) for Standard Model physics.
+3. What is the role of the "internal" dimensions?
+   - **Answer**: The 3+3 split of D₆ provides 3D space + 3D flavor/generation space (phasons).